 Lorne, on Victoria’s south coast, started to become popular as a seaside resort with the opening of the Great Ocean Road in 1923.
 The road, constructed as a memorial to those killed in World War I, was originally a toll road.
 The charge was two shillings for motor cars and 10 shillings for wagons with more than two horses.

 The town’s genteel seaside image was disrupted by the arrival of The Arab in 1956.
-Dr Malcolm J. Turnbull (not our PM, but a historian who has documented the Australian folk music scene) describes it this way:
+Dr Malcolm J. Turnbull (not our former PM, but a historian who has documented the Australian folk music scene) describes it this way:

 “…a long narrow eatery, an avant-garde structure of bluestone, glass and canvas which modelled itself on European coffee bars.
 Its espresso machine was only the third of its kind in Victoria.
 Bikini-clad waitresses served cappucino, milk-shakes, toasted sandwiches, pasta and a range of colourfully-titled desserts (the “Porgy and Bess” and “Harem Girl” sundaes among them) to Toorak surfies or to holidaying students who sprawled on cushions discussing poetry and Plato, debating world issues or listening to music (canned or live).”

 It was the days before big jets, when anything other than Fletcher Jones trousers, Smokey Dawson and meat pies was considered exotic.
 Here was a place that offered a smattering of styles, Italian cafe society mixed with the American beat scene as well as a novel bit of Australiana – perving on near naked and unattainable beachgirls [National Times, 15 Feb 1981]

 The Arab even inspired a local balladeer, Hayden Rickey, to rhyme: